 Not long ago, in France, de Gaulle was elected President by the votes of the supporters of France rule in Algeria, and now it transpires that his intention was to abandon France rule and grant full independence to the Arab majority.
-Those who previously enthusiastically supported him now call him a traitor and even threaten to make an attempt on his life […].
-Abraham Lincoln, the liberator of the slaves, was called a traitor by his opponents.
-The German officers who tried to assassinate Hitler were executed as traitors.
-Every so often in history, courageous people have appeared who were ahead of their time and were called traitors or eccentrics.
+Those who previously enthusiastically supported him now call him a traitor and even threaten to make an attempt on his life […].Every so often in history, courageous people have appeared who were ahead of their time and were called traitors or eccentrics.
 Theodor Herzl was called a traitor just because he dared to entertain the thought of a Jewish state outside the land of Israel […].
 Even David Ben-Gurion, when he agreed twelve years ago to the partition of the land into two states, one Jewish and the other Arab, was called a traitor by many Jews here […].
 Anyone willing to change,” Shmuel said, “will always be considered a traitor by those who cannot change and are scared to death of change and don’t understand it and loathe change.
 Shealtiel Abravanel had a beautiful dream, and because of his dream some people called him a traitor.

 Shmuel names several great thinkers and prominent personages throughout history whose so-called betrayal later turned out to be prescience.
 They understood how they had to change history in order to improve the lives of others, who were not yet able to see the beneficial results of the changes the “traitors” proposed.
 To this list, the reader may easily add figures from the more recent past identified with Oslo and its collapse.
 It is no accident that the character to represent the vision of peace in the novel, Abravanel, has himself collapsed.
 The option for peace proposed by Abravanel has been erased from the range of acceptable options in the public consciousness, just as Abravanel himself was.
 Oz intimates that he also counts among these same dreamers, who aspired to the good but were cast aside because of their communities’ myopia.

-Shmuel recounts a series of figures who were “before their time” in their capacity for farsighted vision, a capacity that distinguishes them from their community.
-In this sense, they resemble the “watcher of the house of Israel,” with his prophetic posture of responsibility and vision.
+The historical figures recalled by Shmuel resemble the “watcher of the house of Israel,” with his prophetic posture of responsibility and vision.
 However, it seems to me that Judas was written from the opposite posture, a melancholy posture of looking backward – “after,” not “before,” its time.
 Yigal Schwartz identifies Judas as a macabre-comic cover version of Altneuland.
 Herzl’s novelized, forward-looking utopia, driven by an aspiration to fuse the real land of Israel with the ideal land of Israel, is transformed by Judas into a textual dream (“Here is a story from the winter days” are the novel’s first words) that once again exposes the chasm between real and ideal.
 Judas is written with an orientation toward a distant past still steeped in a vision of the future.
 This mechanism suffuses the novel with a kind of nostalgic-melancholy sweetness.
 Melancholy, as we know, is a structure in which time deviates from its proper course.